-Meristematic domes contain stem cells that make all aboveground parts of the plant (Sablowski, 2007; Gordon et al., 2009).
-Our first step has involved developing expertise and proficiency at dissecting and excising the meristematic dome from fieldgrown '101-14' and '1103-P' rootstocks, using 'Thompson Seedless' as a control.
+Our first step has involved developing expertise and proficiency at dissecting and excising the meristematic dome from field-grown '101-14' and '1103-P' rootstocks, using 'Thompson Seedless' as a control.
 A similar technique is used routinely for pathogen elimination at UC Davis Foundation Plant Services.
 We have worked closely with Adib Rowhani and his colleagues to learn the best technique for excising a SAM.
 A pictorial outline of the process with '101-14' is shown (Figure 1).
 The sterile meristematic tissues are then cultured to examine their potential for organogenesis or somatic embryogenesis using different hormone concentrations and combinations.
 We are currently investigating various hormone and media compositions to identify those that lead to proliferation of the SAM; some are described below.

-Figure 1.
-Process for the excision of shoot apical meristem (SAM) from '101-14' grapevine shoot tips.
+Fig. 1 Process for the excision of Shoot apical meristem (SAM) from '101-14' grapevine shoot tips.

 We have been following published protocols that use different hormone concentrations and combinations to proliferate SAMs and induce a "meristematic bulk" (MB) (Mezzetti at al. 2002, Dhekney et al 2011).
 This is done using benzyladenine (BA), 2,4-dichlorophenoxyacetic acid (2,4-D), and naphthaleneacetic acid (NAA).

+Experiment 1.
 '101-14' shoot tips were harvested and immediately dissected to produce explants composed of the apical meristem plus microscopic leaf primordia.
 Explants were immediately placed in Petri dishes containing induction media composed of Murashige and Skoog (MS) salts and vitamins, 0.1 g L-1 myo-inositol, 30 g L-1 sucrose and hormones 2,4-D and BA at four and five different concentrations, respectively (Table 1).
 There were three explants per treatment, replicated three times (nine explants total per treatment).
-The explants are transferred to fresh medium every three weeks and incubated in the dark at 25°C.
+The explants were transferred to fresh medium every three weeks and incubated in the dark at 25°C.